Modernization: Upgrading a BMS to a SIL3 PLC system

 Modernizing an existing BMS to a Schneider Modicon 580 Safety PLC to be compliant with FM Global & CSA B149.3:20 standards.

-InnoTech selection:
+InnoTech Selection

-The vendor came to InnoTech, knowing that our team has trusted processes and procedures and expertise in programming safety systems and meeting SIL standards required for BMS.
-So, the vendor sub-contracted InnoTech to deliver tailored engineering solutions and bring the burner management system up to code.
+However, the BMS vendor did not have experience with BMS installations for systems at this SIL rating (unfamiliar with the SIL rating calculations and the multiple I/O points associated with the PLC).
+The BMS vendor came to InnoTech, knowing that our team has trusted processes and procedures along with the expertise in programming safety systems and meeting SIL standards required for BMS Systems.
+So, the InnoTech team was subcontracted to deliver tailored engineering solutions to bring this burner management system up to code.

-Task and Scope:
+Task and Scope

-- BMS control panel design
+Burner Management System control panel design

 -